rahmandikahaekal/Upwork-coverletter/front-end-coverletter.md

 - Collaborated with UX designers and Back End Developers and ensured coherence between all parties
 - Tested feature prototypes for bugs and user experience

 I know how important the details are for a Front End Developer.
 My keen attention to detail and dedication to solving any problem at hand are what separates me from other candidates with similar qualifications.
-If you agree that I’d be a good fit for your organization, I would love to schedule an interview at your earliest convenience. `This part is important when we try to convince our client expertise`
+If you agree that I’d be a good fit for your project, I would love to schedule an interview at your earliest convenience. `This part is important when we try to convince our client expertise`

 Sincerely,
 Rahmandika H `Include your name with nickname or fullname`